erfanzar/AgentX/README.md

 Here's an Example of Serving and using Model with AgentX with torch Backend.

+> [!NOTE]
+> You can just don't pass `prompter` or prompt template and just pass the tokenizer
+> engine will use tokenizer chat template

 ```python
 from agentx import ServeEngine, PromptTemplates
 import torch